 "Conservative treatment is rarely successful."

 Surgical treatment of a salivary mucocele involves removal of the affected salivary gland(s).
 This procedure is referred to as a sialoadenectomy.
-In many cases, two salivary glands (the mandibular and sublingual salivary glands) are removed simultaneously, because both glands share a common salivary duct.
+In many cases, two salivary glands (the mandibular and sublingual salivary glands) are removed simultaneously, because the glands share a common salivary duct.
 This is a highly technical surgery, due to the number of significant vessels and nerves surrounding the salivary glands.
-Therefore, you may be referred to a surgical specialist for this procedure.
+You may be referred to a surgical specialist for this procedure.

 In the case of a sublingual mucocele, or ranula, your veterinarian may recommend marsupialization.
 This surgical procedure creates an opening through which the saliva that is trapped under the tongue can easily drain into the mouth.
 Marsupialization may be recommended in place of or in addition to removing the affected salivary glands.